keegnotrub/dotfiles/README.md

 # dotfiles

-This is a small set of home directory config files targeted for OS X 10.8.
+This is a small set of home directory config files targeted for Ruby development on OS X.

 ## Installation